Coffee Info

 All our coffee beans are specialty grade, sustainably sourced through a selection of passsionate importers.
 As we grow we hope to work directly with farms but all aspects to this process and approach can be improved and will always look at what we can do to be as transparent and conscious and are always open change.

-Each bean is designed for how you brew and drink your coffee but there are no strict rules, feel free to experiment and mix them up. you could just find you favourite new flavour combo.
+Each bean is designed for how you brew and drink your coffee but there are no strict rules, feel free to experiment and mix them up.
+You could just find you favourite new flavour combo.

 To keep our packaging as minimal as possible we only stamp the best before date, if you're interested in the roast date, it will be 3 months prior to the date shown on the bottom of the bag.
 We recommend storing in an airtight container or rolling the top of the bag as tightly to the coffee as it gets used.
 The batch/bag codes relate to the coffee inside.
 Beans will change seasonally and subject to stock but rest assured all coffee will be carefully chosen and roasted follow our themes for each bag and brew method.